 Aderlin Mejia doubled.
 Byron Buxton, Jhon Goncalves and J.D.
 Willams all added singles.
 Goncalves (8th) and Williams (2nd) both stole bases.

 Adrian Salcedo pitched the next 2.2 innings.
-He struck out four and only allowed two hits.
+He struck out four and allowed only two hits.

 Tyler Duffey looks to continue his stellar season tomorrow night at 6:35 ET.